For the greater good

 As with being a mentee, mentoring itself provides a host of benefits to the mentors themselves.
 It helps them improve communication and management skills, as well as providing a sense of fulfillment and growth.
 Mentors can create a two-way feedback loop, learning from the students, just as the students learn from them.
 Many who mentor say there is a freshness to the perspectives the students bring, as well as a challenge to start thinking about things differently.

 Students are judged by a panel of both client and industry experts, culminating in the ‘Market Research Day’ presentation for three finalist groups.
-Because they are doing the work for a real-world project that supports decision-making for non-profit organisation initiatives, the students can see the results of their labour at work in the community.
+Because they are doing the work for a real-world project that supports decision-making for non-profit organization initiatives, the students can see the results of their labor at work in the community.

-The groups’ projects resulted in data the New Zealand Housing Foundation could actually use to understand the perceptions and awareness of their organisation in the community, and to understand the housing needs in the region.
+The groups’ projects resulted in data the New Zealand Housing Foundation could use to understand the perceptions and awareness of their organization in the community and to understand the housing needs in the region.

-The data collected covered a wide range of topic areas, including audience profiles for the organisation’s services.
+The data collected covered a wide range of topic areas, including audience profiles for the organization’s services.
 Some of the insights concerned: